open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

-  Note that if a number of slots is not provided to Open MPI (e.g., via the ``slots`` keyword in a hostfile or from a resource manager such as SLURM), the use of this option changes the default calculation of number of slots on a node.
+  Note that if a number of slots is not provided to Open MPI (e.g., via the ``slots`` keyword in a hostfile or from a resource manager such as Slurm), the use of this option changes the default calculation of number of slots on a node.
 See the :ref:`DEFINITION OF 'SLOT' <man1-mpirun-definition-of-slot>` section.